-- (h) This category includes venture capital funds that typically invest in equity securities of start-up and growth-oriented companies primarily domiciled in the U.S. and Western Europe.
-The venture capital funds are invested across various sectors including healthcare, information technology, computer hardware, and materials.
+- (h) This category includes venture capital funds that typically invest in equity securities of startup and growth-oriented companies primarily domiciled in the U.S. The venture capital funds are invested across various sectors including information technology, healthcare, and consumer.
 The fair values of the investments in this category have been estimated using the net asset value of the MPT's pro-rata interest in each fund.
 These investments cannot be redeemed.
 Distributions from these funds will be received by the MPT as the underlying assets in each fund are liquidated, typically a period of five to ten years from inception of the funds. - (i) This category includes buyout funds that typically invest in the equity of mature operating companies primarily domiciled in the U.S. and Western Europe.
-The buyout funds are invested across various sectors including healthcare, technology, energy, financial and business services, manufacturing, transportation, and consumer.
+The buyout funds are invested across various sectors including information technology, consumer, healthcare, industrials, financials and communication.
 The fair values of the investments in this category have been estimated using the net asset value of the MPT's pro-rata interest in each fund.
 These investments cannot be redeemed.
 Distributions from these funds will be received by the MPT as the underlying assets in each fund are liquidated, typically over a period of five to ten years from inception of the funds. - (j) This category includes fund of funds, debt funds and distressed-oriented funds, structured as private equity vehicles.
-The special situation funds invest in the debt or equity securities of companies primarily domiciled in the U.S., Western Europe and Asia.
-The special situations funds are generally sector agnostic and are invested across a diversified spectrum of industries.
-The fair value of investments in this category is measured using the aggregate net asset value of the MPT's pro-rata interest in each fund.
+The special situation funds may invest in debt securities, equity securities or limited partnerships primarily domiciled in the U.S., Asia and Western Europe.
+The special situations funds are generally diversified across sectors.
+The fair value of investments in this category is measured using the aggregate net asset value of the MPT's prorata interest in each fund.
 These investments cannot be redeemed.
 Distributions are received by the MPT as the underlying assets in each fund are liquidated, typically over a period of five to ten years from inception of the funds.